osxzxso/extension-bookmarker/README.md

 1. **Bulk Add/Move/Remove Bookmarks**: Ability to add, move or remove bookmarks in bulk.
 2. **Bulk Add/Remove Categories**: Ability to add or remove categories in bulk.
 3. **Favorites and Prioritization**: Mark bookmarks as favorites or assign them a priority level for easy access to important bookmarks.
-4. **Extension Recommendations**: Get recommendations for other extensions you might find useful, based on your current set of bookmarked extensions.
+4. **More by Publisher**: View all extensions by a bookmarked extension's publisher.
 5. **Synchronization Across Installations**: Sync data across different installations of Visual Studio Code.

 CURRENT VERSION - 1.0.0